cxuchengxin/xuchengxin/README.md

 # About Me

-Chengxin (Michael) Xu is an assistant professor of the Institute of Public Service at Seattle University.
-Chengxin got his PhD from the School of Public Affairs and Administration (SPAA) at Rutgers University-Newark.
-He researches topics of public administration and nonprofit management, including the sector stereotype in social service market, inter-sectoral collaboration and competition.
-His studies draw on insights from theories of organizational behavior, social psychology, behavioral science, and sociology.
-Chengxin's current research uses an ecological approach to investigate people's perceptual and behavioral reactions to the hybridization of social mission and commercial mode in the traditional nonprofit sector.
-His work appears in _Journal of Public Administration Research and Theory_ (JPART), _Nonprofit and Voluntary Sector Quarterly_ (NVSQ), _Voluntas_, and _Philanthropy & Education_.
+I am an assistant professor of the Institute of Public Service at Seattle University.
+I got my PhD from the School of Public Affairs and Administration (SPAA) at Rutgers University-Newark.
+My researches topics of public administration and nonprofit management, including the sector stereotype in social service market, inter-sectoral collaboration and competition.
+I can be reached out via cxu1(at)seattleu.edu.

+#Research
+## Journal Articles
+* The Perceived Differences: The Sector Stereotypes of Social Service Providers.
+	* _Nonprofit and Voluntary Sector Quarterly_.
+Online first.

+* Philanthropy Can Be Learned: A Qualitative Study of Student Experiences in Experiential Philanthropy Courses.
+	* with Huafang Li and Lindsey McDougle. _Philanthropy and Education_, Vol. 2, Iss 2, 2019, pp. 29-52.

+## Book Chapters and Others
+## Working Projects
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for